 Prior to attending public services: 1.
 If you are in a high-risk category because of underlying health conditions or advanced age (65+), do not feel compelled to attend public worship services until you feel comfortable with the potential health risk.
 Guard your health.
 Recorded services will continue to be available on our congregational website (www.stpaulsfulda.org) and our congregation’s Facebook page.
 Family services of Holy Communion will continue to be offered by appointment.
 If you are in any of the risk categories and still wish to attend services, you are certainly welcome to do so, being aware of the potential risks which may be involved.
 2. You are urged to stay home if you are ill in other ways or showing symptoms of COVID-19.
 Likewise, if someone in your household is ill or has COVID-19, please worship alternatively than in person at the public worship service for the time being.
 3. Wash your hands often.
 Frequent and thorough hand-washing is one of the best ways to prevent the transmission of COVID-19 and other diseases.
 4. These protocols will be available in the narthex in printed form for distribution.
 Social distancing guidelines will also be posted in the narthex.
-5. If you have a mask and wish to wear it while attending Sunday services, you are welcome to do so.
-Others will be wearing masks, so yours will not be out of place.
-If you do not wish to wear a mask, you are free to refrain from wearing one.
-Please be considerate of your neighbor’s wishes to wear/not wear a mask.
-Our respectful and loving care for one another allows freedom in this matter.
+5. Face protection (masks, scarves, bandannas, neck gaiters) are required to be worn by participants except for those who have medical reasons and those under the age of 5.
+The pastor (presenter) is not required to wear a mask while presenting, with the exception of wearing a mask and gloves when distributing the Lord's Supper.
 6. Ventilation will be increased as much as possible, opening windows and doors, as weather permits.

 Arriving for Service: 1.
 Please avoid, as much as possible, direct physical contact with others.
 If you would like to visit before or after worship services, please do so outside while observing social distancing guidelines.
 2. Assuming we can continue to obtain it, there will be hand sanitizer at the entrances to the building.
 (Donations are welcome).
-3. The entrance doors from the parking lot will be propped open until service begins in order to enable touchless entry.
-4. Rather than taking an offering during the service, an offering plate will be available at the door for your gift to the Lord upon entry or exit.
-5. We will not exceed 1/4 of the seating capacity of the sanctuary (430 / 4 = 108 persons) 6.
+3. Rather than taking an offering during the service, an offering plate will be available at the door for your gift to the Lord upon entry or exit.
+4. We will not exceed 1/2 of the seating capacity of the sanctuary (430 / 2 = 215 persons) 5.
 Please find a seat by filling the pews front-to-back in order to preserve social distancing guidelines in the aisles.

 During the Service: 1.
-Initially, because of the research on the projection of oral aerosols, we will not offer congregational singing.
-You may choose to hum (closed mouth) instead.
+Congregational singing indoors will be temporarily omitted.
 Pre-recorded music and/or solo music and instrumental music will be provided.
 2. One-way traffic indicators will be placed in the church entry way and sanctuary.
 In order to safely distance yourself from others, please keep in mind the following:

 Please maintain a minimum of a 6-foot distance between yourself and others not in your household.